p0is0n3r404/-kali-cli-tool/README.md

-# K-SAK: Kali Swiss Army Knife CLI Tool
+# 🛠️ K-SAK v2.0: Kali Swiss Army Knife CLI Tool

-K-SAK is a versatile, multi-purpose command-line interface tool designed for Kali Linux (and other security-focused environments).
-It centralizes several essential reconnaissance and security modules into a single, easy-to-use application.
+K-SAK is a professional-grade, multi-threaded security reconnaissance toolkit designed for Kali Linux.
+It centralizes advanced scanning, enumeration, and intelligence gathering modules into a single, high-performance CLI application.

 ![Usage Screenshot](assets/usage_screenshot.png)

-## 🚀 Features
+## 🚀 New in v2.0

-- **Network Scanner**: Fast port scanning to identify open services on a target.
-- **Subdomain Enumerator**: Discover subdomains for a given domain using a customizable wordlist.
-- **Hash Identifier**: Instantly identify common hashing algorithms (MD5, SHA-1, SHA-256, etc.) based on their signature.
-- **IP Informer**: Retrieve geolocation, ISP, and organizational data for any IP address.
+- **⚡ Atomic Speed**: Full multi-threading for all scanning and enumeration tasks.
+- **💎 Rich UI**: Beautiful terminal interface with tables, color themes, and progress feedback.
+- **🔍 Advanced Recon**: Integrated DNS discovery and WAF detection.
+- **📂 DirHunter**: High-speed directory and file bruteforcing.
+- **📄 Reporting**: Export results to structured JSON for professional analysis.

 ## 🛠️ Installation